alexrkoch/Point-Pattern-Analysis-Utah-MS-2018/README.md

 from the Cretaceous John Henry member of the Straight Cliffs Formation , outcropping in souther Utah.

+[Freely-available Pre-print of my publication on earthArXiv] (https ://eartharxiv.org/repository/view/593/)

+[The peer-reviewed publication is here, but is behind the JSR paywall](https ://doi.org/10.2110/jsr.2019.60.)

 ## Amalgamation.m
 Measure amalgamation length and compare it to bottom lengths of